Graceamas/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that switch the current user to user betty
+script that print the effective username of current user